and the Eastern

 Cape Maleas, municipality of Monemvasia, southeastern Peloponnese

-The city of Myra (modern Demre) in Anatolia is the birthplace of Saint Nicholas.
+The city of Myra (modern Demre) in Anatolia was the birthplace of Saint Nicholas.
 Departing from Rhodes and on their way to the Holy Land during the First Crusade, the Venetian fleet, always multitasking, visited Myra in May of 1100 hoping to get the relics of Saint Nicholas for which they had already built a church in the Lido.
 But they had been scooped by the Bariense who had taken the relics in 1087.
-With only fragments of the saint's bones, the fleet -nine-thousand-men strong - departed Myra towards Jaffa where they arrived in June.
+With only fragments of the saint's bones, the fleet –nine-thousand-men strong– departed Myra towards Jaffa where they arrived in June.
 The Venetians were instrumental in the siege and fall of the city of Haifa in August 1100.

 Coastline of southern Anatolia near the old city of Myra with the Taurus Mountains in the background

 The narrow island of Negroponte (Greek name Euboea) runs along the eastern shore of mainland Greece to which it has been connected by a bridge since antiquity.
 The Venetians gave it the name of Negroponte (black bridge) after the bridge that spans the Euripus Strait.
 The strait is only about 40 meters wide at its narrowest point and has the oddity of being subject to fast tidal currents that change direction (northwards or southwards) every six hours.
 Negroponte had been a Venetian colony since 1390 but it fell to the Ottomans under the command of Mehmed II in 1470.
 The bailo, Paolo Erizzo, was sawn in two and the people of the city of Negroponte (today Chalkida or Chalcis) were killed.